 Adult Basic Education Center - Part Time Program

 English as a second language (ESL) instruction at ECC is for all non-native English speakers from any language, group, or nationality.
 Instruction includes reading, writing, listening, and speaking and is conducted entirely in English.
 Classroom instruction and college support services provide immigrant students the opportunity to progress toward self-sufficiency and economic success.
 Courses are offered Monday-Thursday mornings and evenings on campus.
 Courses are offered at other area locations Monday-Thursday primarily in the evenings.
+Online options are also available.
 All classes are offered free of charge to eligible immigrant students.
-For class placement and registration, students must come to Building K. Students will attend a pre-course workshop to prepare themselves for language learning success before they enroll in ESL classes.
+For class placement and registration, students may come to Building K. Students can also start the registration process by going to elgin.edu/adulteducation.
+Students will attend a pre-course workshop to prepare themselves for language learning success before they enroll in ESL classes.
 Students on visas need to contact the office to determine eligibility for the program as students with certain types of visas are not permitted to enroll in the free adult education program.

 Beginning ESL Instruction